chaturay/serverless-artillery/README.md

 # Run a quick test
 If you want to quickly test your setup or see the tool in action, do the following to quickly run a **small load/performance test**.
 Don't worry about what these commands do in detail.
 This document explains them in detail later.

-1. The following command will deploy serverless-artillery to the AWS account you selected in the previous step with default stack name `serverless-artillery-dev`.
+1. The following command will deploy serverless-artillery to the AWS account you selected in the [previous step](#before-running-serverless-artillery) with default AWS stack name `serverless-artillery-dev`.
 ```
 slsart deploy
 ```